-- Continued production, promotion, and dissemination of the Take Action for Mental Health campaign's materials and messages - Providing technical assistance and outreach to Members contributing to the PEI Program - Providing mental health and suicide prevention trainings to diverse audiences - Engaging youth through the Directing Change program - Strategizing on evaluation and best practices with RAND Corporation
+- Continued production, promotion, and dissemination of the Take Action for Mental Health campaign's materials and messages - Providing technical assistance and outreach to Members contributing to the PEI Program - Providing mental health and suicide prevention trainings to diverse audiences - Engaging youth through the Directing Change program - Strategizing on evaluation and best practices with RAND Corporation strategic plan and assisting with the ongoing work of our local Suicide Prevention Coalition.
+RUHS-BH continues to leverage the resources provided at the state level and enhance local efforts with these activities.
+This includes toolkits and supports for May is Mental Health Month and Suicide Prevention Awareness Month, among other activities, as described throughout this document.

 In FY21/22, Riverside County continued participation in the Suicide Prevention Learning Collaborative through CalMHSA, Striving for Zero.
-This opportunity provides subject matter experts in the area of suicide prevention to give guidance and support to our local efforts in the implementation of our local suicide prevention strategic plan and assisting with the ongoing work of our local Suicide Prevention Coalition.
+This opportunity provides subject matter experts in the area of suicide prevention to give guidance and support to our local efforts in the implementation of our local suicide prevention